Finite-time scaling for epidemic processes with power-law superspreading events: Hazard from power-law superspreading

-These results mean that, in the subcritical case, the very few outbreaks that survive reach a fixed average (instantaneous) size $\mu_\text{sur}$ (while they survive; {this could explain the observed persistence of epidemics with low values of $R_0$ \cite{Kucharski_book}), with a higher $\mu_\text{sur}$ in the case of power-law superspreading,} whereas in the supercritical case the non-extinct outbreaks grow exponentially. {It is at the critical point that one finds an important qualitative difference between the finite-variance case and the power-law case: in the former case the average size of the outbreaks that survive diverge linearly, but for power-law superspreading the growth is superlinear (as a power law of $t$ with exponent larger than one). } We note then a trivial yet important observational bias, due to the fact that, at time $t$, we only see the outbreaks that have not become extinct.
-This is a dramatic realization of the survivorship bias (where survivorship refers to the outbreak, not to the individuals), which is well-known to happen in other contexts.
+These results mean that, in the subcritical phase, the very few outbreaks that survive reach a fixed average (instantaneous) size $I_\text{sur}$ (while they survive \cite{footnote_carles4}), {with a higher $I_\text{sur}$ in the case of power-law superspreading (in comparison with the finite-variance case).} In contrast, in the supercritical phase the non-extinct outbreaks grow exponentially (with a prefactor that can be very high when $\gamma$ is close to 2). {It is at the critical point that one finds an important qualitative difference between the finite-variance case and the power-law case: in the former case the average size of the outbreaks that survive diverges linearly, but for power-law superspreading the growth is superlinear (as a power law of $t$ with exponent larger than one). } We note then a trivial yet important observational bias, due to the fact that, at time $t$, we only see the outbreaks that have not become extinct.
+This is a dramatic realization of the survivorship bias (where survivorship refers to the outbreak, not to the individuals).